-Remote Pro Bono Projects (being done in Cambridge)
+Remote Pro Bono Projects (being done in Massachusetts)

-Students have already assisted the National Consumer Law Center on translation for student loan relief documentation and Massachusetts Advocates for Children on research related to education for enclaves in Massachusetts.
+Students have already assisted the National Consumer Law Center on translation for student loan relief documentation and Massachusetts Advocates for Children on research related to public education for evacuees in Massachusetts.

-Other potential projects include: exploring whether Puerto Rico could raise a force majeure claim to discharge a portion of its sovereign debt; assessing statutory changes being considered in the wake of the hurricane regarding the central statute governing public education.
-As these projects and potentially other legal research projects come into focus, we will reach out to students who express an interest in “Remote Legal Research” via the online form.
+As other legal research projects come into focus, we will reach out to students who express an interest in “Remote Legal Research” via the online form.

-We are beginning to receive legal research requests aimed at assisting families who have evacuated from Puerto Rico to Massachusetts.
-Springfield, Lawrence, and Holyoke are primary locations for relocated families.
-These research requests may lead to hosting workshops or developing know-your-rights materials.
-Please indicate interest by checking “Direct Assistance and Workshops for Resettlement in Boston” on the online form.
+If you are interested in assisting families who have evacuated from Puerto Rico to Massachusetts, Springfield, Lawrence, and Holyoke, please check “Direct Assistance and Workshops for Resettlement in Boston” on the online form.

 For questions please contact: